 International Graduate Student Guidelines

 As an international graduate student, it is your responsibility to follow both institutional and federal regulations to avoid losing your F-1 student status and visa.
-Always contact the Center for Adult and Professional Studies and your DSO with any questions or concerns you might have about the following regulations:
+Always contact your Admissions Office and your DSO with any questions or concerns you might have about the following regulations:

 See your DSO at least one week before leaving the U.S. to obtain the appropriate signature on your I-20 and complete your travel clearance form to return.
 Once you leave the U.S. after your listed degree is completed, you may not reenter, even if your I-20 has not expired.
 When your degree is complete, you have a 60 day grace period to either: Apply for a new degree program and I-20, leave the U.S., or begin Optional Practical Training.
 Always save your outdated travel documents for future reference.